michiganrobotics/rob201/README.md

 ### Projects
 The course features three major individual projects that apply calculus concepts to real engineering problems:

-- [**Project Overview**](Projects/ROB201_Projects.pdf) - General descriptions of all three projects
+- [**Projects overview**](Projects/ROB201_Projects.pdf) - General descriptions of all three projects

-**Note for Faculty:** Complete project files with detailed specifications, starter code, and solutions are available upon request.
+**Note for faculty:** Complete project files with detailed specifications, starter code, and solutions are available upon request.
 Please contact the University of Michigan Robotics Department for access to full project materials, as new versions for future iterations cannot be created at this time.

-## Course Structure
+## Course structure

-### Major Topics Covered
+### Major topics covered

 1. **Pre-calculus Foundations** - Mathematical notation, functions, and the Approximation Principle
 2. **Calculus Foundations** - Proofs, limits, and geometric sums